orkestron-ai/software-meta-model/b3-implementation/301-technology-architecture.md

 ## 1. Purpose of the Layer

-The **Technology Architecture** layer defines the **technological foundation and runtime environment** used to implement the system.
+The **Technology Architecture** layer defines the **technological foundation, constraints, and runtime context** used to implement the system.

 It describes:

-- programming languages and frameworks
+- programming languages and ecosystems
 - runtimes and execution environments
-- databases and storage systems
+- frameworks and libraries
-- messaging systems
+- databases and storage technologies
-- infrastructure tools and platforms
+- messaging and communication technologies
-- deployment technologies
+- infrastructure platforms and tools

 It answers:

 - On which technologies is the system built?
-- Where and how does it run?
+- What constraints do these technologies impose?
-- What infrastructure components are used?
+- How do components map to runtime environments?
-- What technical constraints affect the system?
+- What technical capabilities and limitations exist?

 ---